nbetts/my-notes/README.md

 ## To do

 - add documentation for deploying app
-- split sidebar into multiple components for more efficient rendering
-- last modified dates in sidebar should update every 5 seconds
 - analyse build size to see what imports can be removed
 - improve markdown rendering
 - fix sidebar list overflow